Czech Republic at the 2026 Winter Olympics

-The Czech Republic, officially named Czechia by the IOC, will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+The Czech Republic, officially named Czechia by the IOC, competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026, with 115 competitors in 14 sports.

+Hockey player David Pastrňák and biathlete Lucie Charvátová were the country's flagbearer during the opening ceremony.
+Meanwhile, speed skaters Metoděj Jílek and Martina Sáblíková were the country's flagbearer during the closing ceremony.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.